pablonification/compfest-spartans/rag-test-frontend/README.md

-# SmartBin RAG Agent Testing Frontend
+# Setorin RAG Agent Testing Frontend

-A simple HTML frontend for testing the SmartBin RAG (Retrieval-Augmented Generation) agent that answers questions about waste management, recycling, and SmartBin operations using knowledge from the markdown documentation.
+A simple HTML frontend for testing the Setorin RAG (Retrieval-Augmented Generation) agent that answers questions about waste management, recycling, and Setorin operations using knowledge from the markdown documentation.

 ## Features